Reasoning in machine vision by learning fast and slow thinking: Funding:

-\paragraph{Funding:} This work was supported by the International Alliance for Cancer Early Detection, an alliance between Cancer Research UK [EDDAPA-2024/100014] \& [C73666/A31378], Canary Center at Stanford University, the University of Cambridge, OHSU Knight Cancer Institute, University College London and the University of Manchester; the EPSRC grant [EP/T029404/1]; and the National Institute for Health Research University College London Hospitals Biomedical Research Centre.
+S.U.S., Y.H. and V.K. are supported by the International Alliance for Cancer Early Detection, an alliance between Cancer Research UK [EDDAPA-2024/100014] \& [C73666/A31378], Canary Center at Stanford University, the University of Cambridge, OHSU Knight Cancer Institute, University College London and the University of Manchester; M.J.C, Y.H, B.R.D and S.U.S are supported by the EPSRC grant [EP/T029404/1]; and Y.H. and S.U.S. are supported by the National Institute for Health Research University College London Hospitals Biomedical Research Centre.